 There are 14 Native American Totem Poles, a gorgeous Clan House, & simply breathtaking beach & waterfront views at Totem Bight State Historical Park in Ketchikan Alaska.
 It is one of the top Ketchikan Alaska attractions and should not be missed!

-Our first experience with Totem Bight was on our own.
-We arrived at the parking lot, grabbed one of the Totem Bight Totem Pole maps and set off!
+My first experience with Totem Bight was on my own.
+I arrived at the parking lot, grabbed one of the Totem Bight Totem Pole maps and set off!

 There are two Native American Totem Poles at the Path entrance, a Thunderbird Whale mortuary pole and an Eagle Grave Marker.
 The Eagle Grave Marker is absolutely gorgeous, it's maybe my favorite Totem Pole in Totem Bight!
 The totem pole art that is featured on the front is just lovely.

 Totem Bight is located approximately 10 miles North of Ketchikan.
-There are several tours & excursions that visit Totem Bight State Historical Park, you can take the Ketchikan Public Transportation - Blue Line - bus, take a taxi, or another option is to rent a car during your visit so that you may experience Ketchikan on your own!
+There are several tours & excursions that visit Totem Bight State Historical Park, you can take the Ketchikan Public Transportation bus, take a taxi, or another option is to rent a car during your visit so that you may experience Ketchikan on your own!

 Totem Bight is located immediately beside Potlatch Park, another fabulous area to see Native American Totem Poles.
 I highly recommend stopping inside the Potlach Park carving shed!

 Unlike Saxman Native Village, a visit to Totem Bight is FREE (donation boxes are located throughout the park.

 Native American Totem Poles are certainly the top Ketchikan Alaska attractions and Totem Bight State Historical Park is one of the best Totem Pole Parks in Ketchikan Alaska!
 Don't miss it! :-)